Yangxinsix/myqueue/docs/development.rst

     https://gitlab.com/myqueue/myqueue/

-Contributions and suggestions for improvements are very welcome.
+Contributions and suggestions for improvements are welcome.

 Getting help